 Redfin offers two levels of service for sellers: Redfin Full Service and Redfin Premier.

 Full Service is Redfin’s standard discount service, where you get a listing agent for a 1.5% commission.
-Premier Agents also work for 1.5%, but they're top-performing agents who focus on luxury properties.
+Premier Agents also work for 1.5%, but they're top-performing agents focusing on luxury properties.

 If you choose Premier, you can also use Redfin Concierge Service.
-This is a renovation and staging service to get your home ready for listing.
+This is a renovation and staging service to prepare your home for listing.
 The cost depends on how much work your home needs.
 You pay for your agent and the Concierge Service from the sale proceeds at closing.

 Here’s how Full Service and Premier work:

-5. Close and pay fees.
-You pay a 1.5% listing fee to your agent and another 2–3% to the buyer’s agent.
+- Close and pay fees.
+You pay your agent a 1.5% listing fee and another 2–3% to the buyer’s agent.
 If you use Redfin Concierge, you pay for the service from your sale proceeds.

 Buy with Redfin